Methodology & Assumptions

 Information about Earnings and Changes in Earnings

-If a user is testing a two-adult family, the user selects whether it is the man's or woman's earnings that will increase across the scenarios; if the user chooses that the other person is employed, his/her hours per week and hourly wage are constant across the scenarios.
+If a user tests a two-adult family, the user selects whether it is the man's or woman's earnings that will increase across the scenarios; if the user chooses that both members of the couple are employed, only the earnings or hours of the designated person will change.

 Other Information the User Can Enter About the Family